I-Need-More-Coffee/i-need-more-coffee.github.io/pages/uses.md

 ![Brooks Adrenaline sneakers](../public/images/uses/brooks.png)

 These are the first running shoes I've bought that I can actually run (I'm flat footed and need a decent amount of support from my shoes).
-They unfortunately seem to be slowly wearing down.
+They unfortunately seem to be (not so) slowly wearing down.

 ### Everyday Boots: [Timberland Port Union Waterproof Insulated Boots, Brown](https://web.archive.org/web/20211028200216/https://www.timberland.com/shop/mens-port-union-waterproof-insulated-boots-brown-tan-a2bsg210)